PhantomCatz/Timed-Based-Swerve_TrajectoryPlanner/README.md

-# Trajectory-Planner
+# Swerve advantage kit code

-Combines advantage kit cmd based framework with trajectory planner code
+Swerve advantage kit model

 Code is written in cmd based(for testing and for easier out of the box organization)